supervisely/developer-portal/app-development/neural-network-integration/model-automation-train-and-predict-pipeline.md

 ## Explore training artefacts in Team files

 Training process generates artifacts including model weights (checkpoints), logs, charts, additional visualizations of training batches, predictions on validation, precision-recall curves, confusion matrix and so on.
-At the last step of the training dashboard you will see the locathin and direct link where the resulting directory with training artifacts is saved.
+At the last step of the training dashboard you will see the location and direct link where the resulting directory with training artifacts is saved.

 It is automatically uploaded from the computer used for training back to the platform to Team Files.
 You can find it there at any time.